juicedata/juicefs/docs/en/hadoop_java_sdk.md

 JuiceFS provides [Hadoop-compatible FileSystem](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/filesystem/introduction.html) by Hadoop Java SDK to support variety of components in Hadoop ecosystem.

-**NOTICE：JuiceFS use local user uid mapping.
-So，you should sync all the needed users and their uids across the whole hadoop cluster to avoid permission error.**
+**NOTICE: JuiceFS use local user uid mapping.
+So, you should sync all the needed users and their uids across the whole Hadoop Cluster to avoid permission error.**

 ## Hadoop Compatibility